by Kirsten Mebust

 What will this child be like?
 Gifted with culture from four continents, born early in a mostly veiled century, riding the wave of global climate change, what will she experience?
 How will she know herself?
 What will be her favorite ways of playing?
 Will she be overwhelmed by the beauty of her home planet?
 Will she feel welcome in desert or forest?
 (What will she think of snow, if at all?)
 Will she fight for its life?
 Will the world recognize her full humanity?
 Will she be valued and granted dignity for more than her labor?
 How will she discover love and desire?
 Where will she live?
 What gifts will she contribute to the world through her love, intelligence, compassion?
 Will she grow old and wise and a little foolish?

 This baby shares a bloodstream right now with her mother, making them both intimate and unfamiliar to one another.
 Pregnancy is a paradox of unity and difference; birth is a turning inside-out of a relationship that is at once already far along in creative process, making it altogether new.
 Pregnancy is a promise not yet fulfilled, and yet everything is already changed by it.
 Birth is both a revelation and new beginning of wonder.
 And in preparation for wonder, we wait but we act.
 We pay attention to other children.
 We repent of our lack of care for the planet.
-We search for and make gifts.
+We search for and make gifts, often material gifts like baby swings.
 We cry out against violence.
 We hope for the best.

 Advent focuses on the waiting of a whole people for a Savior, of a pregnant mother for her prophesied child, of people swamped in violence grasping for a candle of hope.
 In all the Advent stories I’ve heard, I don’t remember the grandparents.
 But they must have been there, too.
 Worrying, perhaps, about the health of their daughter, who carries a whole world in her womb.
 Making as level and safe as they can the way home.
 Perhaps remembering that there are no alien grandchildren, only those who have been called specifically forth from this Earth, from our human family.
 And wondering: Who will this baby become?